Sharaal/sql-pg/README.md

 const user = await sql.one('users', { id })
 ```

-Also the Query Methods supports SQL Tag as parameter for more complex selections.
+Also the Selection Methods supports SQL Tag as parameter for more complex selections.

-The other Query Methods `any`/`manyOrNone`, `many`, `oneOrNone` and `one` are documented in the [Wiki -> Query Methods](https://github.com/Sharaal/sql-pg/wiki/Query-Methods).
+For all details of `any`/`manyOrNone`, `many`, `oneOrNone` and `one` have a look into the [Wiki -> Query Methods](https://github.com/Sharaal/sql-pg/wiki/Query-Methods).

 ### SQL Tag and Tag Helpers